augustsaintfreytag/stalker-hideout-icons-and-descriptions/README.md

 *(Artwork pending)*

-# STALKER Hideout Texts & Icons
+# STALKER Hideout Icons & Descriptions

 An aesthetic overhaul for hideout mods for STALKER Anomaly (Open X-Ray/Monolith engine), introducing a consistent design for icons and hand-edited descriptions for all items.
 Patches the base hideout mod and extensions.
 Covers the original *Hideout Furniture* mod by Aoldri, the *Hideout Furniture Expansion* mod by Maid, and the *Even More Hideout Furniture* mod by Facelessz.